t-haskell/Decision-Trees_IBM.ML/README.md

 - Split the dataset into training and testing sets.
 - Implement the Decision Tree algorithm with specified parameters.
-- Evaluate model accuracy on the testing set.
+- Evaluate model accuracy on the testing set with "accuracy_score" in the metrics module of sklearn.

 ## Visualization